 Selling a product for the same price in every market limits the potential for that product to earn higher revenues in more demanding locations.
 We leave money on the table when there’s a higher willingness to pay.
 But, when pricing pressures are high, we risk lower market penetration when we don’t lower prices.
 Conduct a pricing study to understand the definition of value for the same buyer persona in different markets.
 This insight into value provides a starting point for setting price in different regions and markets.

 Understanding buyer and user personas and knowing which personas in markets and geographies are your key targets affect pricing decisions.
 Use price segmentation techniques to price what personas are willing to pay.
 Price segmentation techniques (e.g., customer characteristics, behaviors) enable you to charge different prices to different buyer personas.
-Culture, taste, competitive pressure and brand awareness are just a few factors in buyers’ willingness to pay across different regions.
+Culture, taste, competitive pressure, and brand awareness are just a few factors in buyers’ willingness to pay across different regions.

 A Changing Role for a Changing Environment

-Leading, forward-thinking companies are already on the path to redefining the role of product marketer in their organizations, and they’re doing this by shifting their focus from being internal (on their products) to external (what buyers need).
+Leading, forward-thinking companies are already on the path to redefining the role of product marketers in their organizations, and they’re doing this by shifting their focus from being internal (on their products) to external (what buyers need).
 And a big part of this evolution involves shifting product marketing’s focus away from downstream tactics—where most product marketers say they spend their time today.
 Not a small task to be sure.

 Successful product marketers are taking an iterative approach to this shift, spotlighting results and in the process building their own credibility.
 As the world becomes smaller and products become global, it is imperative for product marketers to develop GTM plans that span geographic boundaries and buyer perspectives—or risk being left behind.